An Early Investigation of the HHL Quantum Linear Solver for Scientific Applications: Conclusions

 Our study provides pivotal insights into the operational requirements of quantum linear system algorithms, paving the way for further empirical studies.
 We propose future research on the applications of quantum linear system solvers and iterative refinement on high-fidelity quantum computers for small-scale experiments.
-For large-scale experiments, we suggest using noise-modelled simulators on high-performance platforms.
-In the context of QEC and early fault-tolerant quantum computing, we believe it is crucial to focus on controlling the resource cost of $T$ factories by considering runtime and error budget.
-These research directions hold promise for bridging the gap between theoretical potential and practical usability in quantum computing.
+For~large-scale experiments, we suggest using noise-modeled simulators on high-performance platforms.
+In~the context of QEC and early fault-tolerant quantum computing, we believe it is crucial to focus on controlling the resource cost of $T$ factories by considering the runtime and error budget.
+These research directions hold promise for bridging the gap between theoretical potential and practical usability in quantum~computing.
+All the code in this research will be hosted in a public repository (\url{https://github.com/pnnl/nwqlib}).

-\begin{acks} This material is based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Science Center (QSC).
-X. Li was supported by the Co-design Center for Quantum Advantage (C2QA) under contract number DE-SC0012704 (PNNL FWP 76274).
+\authorcontributions{Conceptualization, M.Z., C.L., S.S., X.L., J.M., Y.C., and~A.L.; methodology, M.Z., C.L., S.S., and~A.L.; software, M.Z. and~A.L.; validation, S.S., X.L., J.M., Y.C., and~A.L.; formal analysis, M.Z., and C.L.; investigation, M.Z.; resources, X.L., J.M., Y.C., and~A.L.; data curation, M.Z., X.L., J.M., and~Y.C.; writing---original draft preparation, M.Z., C.L., S.S., X.L., J.M., Y.C., and~A.L.; writing---review and editing, M.Z. and~A.L.; visualization, M.Z.; supervision, S.S., J.M., Y.C. and~A.L.; project administration, A.L.; funding acquisition, A.L.
+All authors have read and agreed to the published version of the manuscript.}

+\funding{This research was supported by the Quantum Algorithms and Architecture for Domain Science Initiative (QuAADS), under~the Laboratory Directed Research and Development (LDRD) Program at Pacific Northwest National Laboratory (PNNL).
 This research used resources of the Oak Ridge Leadership Computing Facility at the Oak Ridge National Laboratory, which is supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC05-00OR22725.
-This research used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility located at Lawrence Berkeley National Laboratory, operated under Contract No. DE-AC02-05CH11231.
-The Pacific Northwest National Laboratory is operated by Battelle for the U.S. Department of Energy under contract DE-AC05-76RL01830. \end{acks}
+This research used resources of the National Energy Research Scientific Computing Center (NERSC), a~U.S. Department of Energy Office of Science User Facility located at Lawrence Berkeley National Laboratory, operated under Contract No. DE-AC02-05CH11231.
+PNNL is a multi-program national laboratory operated for the U.S. Department of Energy (DOE) by Battelle Memorial Institute under Contract No. DE-AC05-76RL01830.}

+\dataavailability{The original contributions presented in this study are included in the article.
+Further inquiries can be directed to the corresponding author(s).}